jr0dsgarage/SpaceJunk/README.md

 # Space Junk

 ## Description
-Space Junk is a playdate game where you try to capture space junk with your tractor beam.
+Space Junk is a [Playdate](https://play.date/) game where you try to capture space junk with your tractor beam.

 The size and position of the beam can be controlled with the crank and the d-pad